waritkan/Translating-thainorthern-to-thaicental/README.md

-I use this pretrained model to do Northern Thai translation training.
-Details can be found at 'thainorthern-to-thaicentral.ipynb'.
+Using Pre-trained translation model (include thai) to train on Northern Thai text.
+(Thai --> Thai northen) Details can be found at 'thainorthern-to-thaicentral.ipynb'.